Updated: 8/31/20 | August 31st, 2020

 Madagascar has a lot to see and do.
 Despite the years of environmental degradation (which remains a serious, serious problem), you can still see a lot of wonderful native plants and exotic animals that are indigenous to the third largest island in the world.
 Though Madagascar’s quite a journey to get to, these highlights will give you a trip to remember.

 Note: I went to Madagascar with Intrepid Travel as part of our ongoing partnership.
 They paid for the tour and my expenses during the trip.
 I paid for my flights to and from Madagascar.
-They offer 10% off their tours to readers so click the link and save on your next trip.
+For exclusive discounts on their tours, visit their website.

 Photo credit: 9 – freezr